 Summer is finally here and what better way to enjoy the warm nights than with a big screen movie under the stars?
 There is one thing better: doing it in your RV.

 The drive-in movie theater, once a Saturday night summer mainstay, is coming back.
 Both small and large cities around the country are restoring old drive-in theaters or replacing them with unique options and amenities.
-Here are 5 places around North America where you can take your RV to enjoy a fun version of this old school summer activity.
+Here are five places around North America where you can take your RV to enjoy a fun version of this old school summer activity.

 1. Shooting Star RV Resort

 The Shooting Star RV Resort in Escalante, Utah is one of these unique places to take an RV.
 It once was a drive-in on the famous Scenic Byway 12 but is now a campground and resort with a nod to the 1950s and 1960s.

 Not only can you park your RV at one of Shooting Star’s full hookup sites, but you can also rent a classic Airstream designed to look like a Hollywood dressing room.
 The Shooting Star RV Resort also offers classic Airstreams for rent.

 Each Airstream has air conditioning and heat and comes with a full kitchen.
 They are named after famous actors or movies with names like Bogie’s Boathouse, Holly’s Hideaway, and Elvis’s Pineapple Paradise.

 The outdoor theater shows movies on Tuesday, Thursday, and Saturday nights.
 While RV park guests can’t bring their own car, they can rent a classic 1960s car to enjoy the movie in.